This is a transcript of our webinar from 28 September 2022

-When we look at the User Agent string, and this is Google’s position on it, it’s sort of a fingerprint in the background.
+When we look at the User-Agent, and this is Google’s position on it, it’s sort of a fingerprint in the background.
 This is Google using neuro-linguistic programming to make us think of crime or something that’s bad.
-Google are positioning the User Agent as problematic because it could be used to form a fingerprinting for a particular device, and that may therefore represent a privacy issue.
+Google are positioning the User-Agent as problematic because it could be used to form a fingerprinting for a particular device, and that may therefore represent a privacy issue.

 But really, this is a part of a set of changes that’s ultimately moving us towards the logged in web; this information that’s used to detect fraud and non-human traffic could be replaced with a log in screen.

 We often see a reduction of the number of sites that you’re typing your email address into.
 It generally is the platform vendors that are included there: Google, Facebook, Apple, and in the case of the New York Times, to smooth access to the site.
 What we find is this is interrelated to the density access control and it’s trying to get you to be logged in more often.

 I would argue that being logged into Google’s services almost all the time, ubiquitously across the web, doesn’t improve privacy.
 And if there isn’t an option to access the web anonymously then that isn't necessarily good for society.

 If we think of a stone arch leading into the walled gardens of big tech companies, that control over identity is the keystone – it's the central stone that keeps the arch up.
 That’s why a lot of these changes, subtle as they are, are about controlling access to identity and access to services – access to the walled garden.
 Those companies can get data that the rest of us would not be able to access.